DevSDK/devsdk.github.io/_i18n/en/_posts/2025-03-16-V8-debugging-note.md

     DisallowGarbageCollection no_gc;

     // some gc-safe operations.
-    // e.g., Accessing char in the string.
+    // e.g., Accessing char in the HeapObject of string.

     // if memory is allocated that could call GC in this block in here,
     // it will assert.